 We've all seen it.
-Sometimes, when watching a movie or TV show, you see an actor portraying a character and you can't help wondering how the hell he wound up in that role and/or entire production.
+Sometimes, when watching a movie or TV show, you see an actor portraying a character and you can't help wondering how the hell they wound up in that role and/or entire production.
 "What the Hell, Casting Agency?" happens when you know quite well who the actor is - you just can't understand why they're in this.

 This can range from really bad to completely awesome, depending on the actor, the part, and the production.
 On the bad end, an actor might be horribly miscast for the role, or out of place in the entire show/movie.
 When done right, that dissonance can make the character or the whole production a lot better than could be expected without them.
 They might even do far better in the role than expected.
 There is certainly a lot of possibility for So Bad, It's Good as well.

 This is, naturally, a subjective thing.
-What will make one person sit back and say "Why did no-one stop this?" might make perfect sense to someone else.
+What will make one person sit back and say "Why did no one stop this?" might make perfect sense to someone else.

 No examples, please.
 This only defines the term.